 AAA Editor Notes

 Denver Zoo, in City Park at 2300 Steele St., emphasizes the use of natural habitats to showcase their captivating residents.
 Rare animals such as Amur tigers, endangered cheetahs and greater one-horned rhinos thrive in this spacious setting, which represents more than 650 species.
 Dramatically landscaped special exhibits provide realistic homes for inhabitants, providing an entertaining and educational viewing experience for all ages.
-Kids are enticed by the Conservation Carousel, featuring wooden animal carvings, and the natural gas-powered Pioneer Train, which takes passengers for a brief spin through a shady stretch of the grounds.
+Kids are enticed by the Conservation Carousel, featuring wooden animal carvings, and the Denver Zoo Railroad, which takes passengers for a brief spin through a shady stretch of the grounds.

-Black and grizzly bears lumber amid replicated craggy boulders at Bear Mountain, while birds fly freely in unencumbered air space at Bird World.
+Grizzly bears lumber amid replicated craggy boulders at Bear Mountain, while birds fly freely in unencumbered air space at Bird World.
 Monkeys frolic and climb twisting vines while gorillas lazily nap in swinging hammocks at Primate Panorama, where you'll also spot orangutans, mandrills and lemurs.
 The curious can wander past settings enhanced with caves, mangroves, waterfalls and coral reefs at Tropical Discovery, the site of one of the world's largest indoor Komodo dragon exhibits.
 Come face-to-face with Amur tigers in the newly expanded cat exhibit The Edge, or experience the playful felines from beneath catwalks 12 feet above your head.